bkunzang/bkunzang.github.io/content/posts/boggle/index.md

 * It was incredibly slow; I would often have to run the program overnight to reach the desired results.
 * It is hard to choose a fitness function that faithfully evaluates whether or not a set of cubes is good for gameplay.
 Functions that seem reasonable on face value often end up optimized to undesirable extremes.

 The first point was annoying but not insurmountable.
-The second point foreshadows the comical death of the idea that "better" is equivalent to scoring more points.
+The second point foreshadows the amusing death of the idea that "better" is equivalent to scoring more points.
 When I ran my optimizer trying to find a set of cubes that maximizes total points, I received this in return:
 * Mean: 625.50
 * SD: 327.43
 * 99% confidence interval for mean: (623.96, 627.04)